 Unmodeled RPCs are ignored by this Handler.
 They are logged into a fifth log, “Other” by another handler, the Unmodeled RPC Logger.

-While VAM2 currently focuses on the VAEC and AWS CloudWatch, its de-coupled handlers allow for other mechanisms.
+While VAM currently focuses on the VAEC and AWS CloudWatch, its de-coupled handlers allow for other mechanisms.
 As handlers can act in tandem or be switched in and out, a Syslog based RPC Logger could run in parallel or instead of the CloudWatch based logger.

-CloudWatch provides two facilities that ease VAM2 deployment.
+CloudWatch provides two facilities that ease VAM deployment.
 Like all cloud-based services, management of persistency – how long to keep various logs and in what form – is a core feature.
-Support for alarming and different ways to signal conditions is also of use in VAM2.
+Support for alarming and different ways to signal conditions is also of use in VAM.
 Handlers can raise alarms which can be propagated using generic cloud services.
 The use of generic Cloud services inside handlers is expected to expand as the project proceeds.